tgm-team/tgm/docs/tutorials/dgraph_tutorial.md

 See [`tgm.data.DGData`](../api/data.md) for full reference.

-## 3. Constucting DGData
+## 3. Constructing DGData

 You can build datasets in multiple ways.
 Let's look at each.

 ### 3.1 From TGB

 This is most likely all you need.
 The [Temporal Graph Benchmark (TGB)](https://tgb.complexdatalab.com/) provides a suite of temporal graph datasets with diverse scales and properties.
-We natively support direct constuction from all the `tgbl-` and `tgbn-`.
+We natively support direct construction from all the `tgbl-` and `tgbn-`.

 > **Note**: Temporal knowledge graph (TKG) and temporal hypergraph (THG) are not yet supported in TGM.